CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

-\textbf{VioLA}\footnote{\href{https://violademo.github.io/}{https://violademo.github.io/}} \cite{wang2023viola} is a multilingual, multimodal AR transformer based on VALL-E. It specifically excels at speech recognition, audio synthesis, and speech translation.
-Using EnCodec for tokenizing speech, it treats speech as text, enabling efficient multimodal task optimization with a decoder-only model.
+\textbf{VioLA}\footnote{\href{https://violademo.github.io/}{https://violademo.github.io/}} \cite{wang2023viola} is a multilingual and multimodal transformer built on VALL‑E. With EnCodec tokenization, speech is treated as text, enabling modeling via a decoder‑only model.